stamparm/maltrail/README.md

 * https://zeustracker.abuse.ch/monitor.php?filter=all
 * https://zeustracker.abuse.ch/blocklist.php?download=compromised

-As of static entries, the trails for the following malicious entries have been manually included (from various AV reports):
+As of static entries, the trails for the following malicious entities have been manually included (from various AV reports):

 ```
 alureon, android_stealer, aridviper, axpergle, balamid, bankpatch, bedep, bubnix,